 \subsection{Comparison with Communication Compression}

 Although both the sketching approach in FSLoRA and communication compression \citep{kuo2024federatedlorasparsecommunication} reduce communication overhead, the sketching approach fundamentally differs from traditional compression techniques.
 Compression methods focus solely on reducing the transmission load, leaving the gradient computation and model updates unchanged from the vanilla Federated LoRA.
 FSLoRA goes beyond communication savings by also reducing gradient computation and model update overhead through sparse training.
 Notably, these two methods are orthogonal and can be combined to achieve greater efficiency.
-Specifically, the compression can be applied to the transmission of non-zero columns of \( \mathbf{B} \) and the non-zero rows of \( \mathbf{A} \) in FSLoRA to further enhance communication efficiency.
-We demonstrate the effectiveness of this combination in Appendix \ref{appen:compression_integration}.
+We validate the effectiveness of this combination in Appendix \ref{appen:compression_integration}.